-Coastal areas are fragile environments which are under high pressure due to tourist activity and unsustainable practices (EEA, 1999).
-In particular, beaches are understood to be highly vulnerable and prone to degradation by crowds of visitors during the bathing season (Benoit and Comeau, 2005).
-Carrying capacity is a useful concept for beaches and coastal areas because it provides a better understanding of how damageable and protected areas and can be managed (WTO, 1981).
-Physical carrying capacity refers to the maximum number of visitors a beach can receive without being negatively affected by physical, biological and management issues such as erosion, vegetation degradation or accessibility; social carrying capacity refers to the maximum amount of visitors at which beachgoers themselves feel comfortable (Cifuentes et al., 1999; Silva, 2002; Zacarias et al., 2011).
+Coastal areas are fragile environments which are under high pressure due to tourist activity and unsustainable practices (EEA 1999).
+In particular, beaches are understood to be highly vulnerable and prone to degradation by crowds of visitors during the bathing season (Benoit and Comeau 2005).
+Carrying capacity is a useful concept for beaches and coastal areas because it provides a betterunderstanding of how damageable andprotected areas can be managed (WTO 1981).
+Physical carrying capacity refers to the maximum number of visitors a beach can receive without being negatively affected byphysical, biological and management issues such as erosion, vegetation degradationor accessibility; social carrying capacity refers to the maximum amount of visitors at which beachgoers themselves feel comfortable (Cifuentes1999; Silva, Alves and Rocha 2002; Zacarias, Williams and Newton 2011).

-Social carrying capacity is a dynamic concept because people's perceptions are cultural responses that may vary quickly, as has been found at Mediterranean beaches (Breton et al., 1996).
-Variations in the experience of the recreational infrastructure can be motivated by a number of components such as personality type, sex, age, group size, personal background and so forth (De Ruyck et al., 1997).
-People's perception of crowding is fundamental to their perception of a beach's quality (Ariza et al., 2008; Silva and Ferreira, 2013; Lucrezi et al., 2016), especially if the beach is in a protected area (Roca and Villares, 2008; Ribeiro et al, 2011).
+Social carrying capacity is a dynamic concept because people's perceptions are cultural responses that may vary quickly, as has been found at Mediterranean beaches (Breton et al. 1996).
+Variations the experience of the recreational infrastructure can be motivated by a number of components such as personality type, sex, age, groupsize, personal background and so forth (De Ruyck, Soares and McLachlan 1997).
+People's perception of crowding is fundamental to their perception of a beach's quality (Ariza et al. 2008; Silva and Ferreira 2013; Lucrezi, Saayman and Merwe 2016), especially if the beach isunderstood to be vulnerable such as those affected by erosion, pollution, those located on fragile environments, or in a protected area (Roca and Villares 2008; Ribeiro, Ferreira and Silva2011).

-A number of procedures have been undertaken in order to assess social carrying capacity, with greater or lesser degrees of success (Snowman, 1987; Cifuentes et al., 1999; Saveriades, 2000; Roca et al., 2008; Kalish, 2012).
-Overall, these approaches focus on beachgoers'

-perceptions of crowding through questionnaires or interviews; additionally, external factors such as entrances to the beach, access to amenities or tourist accommodations may also be considered (De Ruyck et al., 1997; Silva, 2002; Zacarias et al., 2011).
-In a nutshell, any method's purpose is to determine how many people can fit comfortably on a beach (Williams and Lemckert, 2007).
-With this in mind, several crowding thresholds use minimum and maximum scores for different kinds of beaches (urban, semi-urban, natural); for example, a set of over a dozen studies on Mediterranean beaches used a range of 6 to 25 users per 100m2 of sand (Roca et al., 2008).
-Nevertheless, many approaches still fail to provide a comprehensive picture because they focus solely on beachgoer numbers or perceptions whilst ignoring their spatial distribution on the beach.
+A number of procedures have been undertaken in order to assess social carrying capacity, with greater or lesser degrees of success (Snowman 1987; Cifuentes 1999; Saveriades 2000; Roca et al. 2008; Kalish 2012).
+Overall, these approaches focus on beachgoers'perceptions ofcrowding through questionnaires or interviews; additionally, external factors such as entrances to the beach, access to amenities or tourist accommodationsmayalso be considered (De Ruyck, Soares and McLachlan 1997; Silva, Alves and Rocha 2002; Zacarias, Williams and Newton 2011).
+In a nutshell, any method's purpose is to determine how many people can fit comfortably on a beach (Williams and Lemckert 2007).
+With this in mind, several crowding thresholds use minimum and maximum scores for different kinds of beaches (urban, semi-urban, natural); for example, a set of over a dozen studies on Mediterranean beaches used a range of6 to 25 users per 100m2 of sand (Roca et al. 2008).
+Nevertheless, many approaches still fail to provide a comprehensive picture because they focus solely on beachgoernumbers or perceptionswhilst ignoring their spatial distribution the beach.

-The main objective of this paper is to introduce the Beach Crowding Index (BCI), an index for assessing social carrying capacity by taking into account beachgoers' spatial distribution on vulnerable beaches.
-Four beaches in protected areas were surveyed weekly from June to September (that is, during the area's tourism high season), questionnaires were undertaken and spatial distribution was analyzed using GIS.
-The study sought to answer four main research questions: (1) how many people use beaches throughout the summer season?; (2) where are the beachgoers located on the beach?; (3) which spatial patterns can be observed throughout the summer season; and, (4) what is the social carrying capacity based on the number of users and their distribution?
+The main objective of this paper is to introduce the Beach Crowding Index (BCI), an indexforassessing social carrying capacity by taking into accountbeachgoers' spatial distribution on vulnerable beaches.
+Four beaches in protected areas were surveyed weekly from June to September (that is, during the area's tourism high season), questionnaires were undertaken and spatial distribution was analyzed using a geographical information system (GIS).
+The study sought to answer four mainresearch questions: (1) how many people use beaches throughout the summer season?; (2) where arethe beachgoers located on the beach?; (3) which spatial patterns can be observed throughout the summer season; and, (4) what is the social carrying capacity based on the number of users and their distribution?